 Do online banks provide access to ATM withdrawals?

 Yes, like any other bank, online banks in Australia let you access your money through ATMs.
-Online banks generally tie up with a wide network of ATMs, which means that if you have an online account, you should be able to access most ATMs in Australia for free.
-Some online banks may have certain conditions like you need to deposit a certain amount in the account every month for the ATM withdrawal fee to be waived.
+Online banks generally tie up with a wide network of ATMs, which means if you have an online account, you should be able to access most ATMs in Australia for free.
+Some online banks may have conditions, like needing to deposit a certain amount in the account every month for the ATM withdrawal fee to be waived.

 How useful are mobile banking apps?

 Most major banks these days let you manage your money through a mobile banking app, which is at your fingertips 24 hours a day.
-Some of the main features of a banking app is that it lets you transfer money across different accounts, check your bank balance, pay your credit card bill, find the nearest ATM and lock a lost debit card from your smartphone.
+Features include letting you transfer money across different accounts, check your bank balance, pay your credit card bill, find the nearest ATM and lock a lost debit card from your smartphone.

 How to find and apply for an online bank account?

 Finding an online bank account these days is very easy considering almost every financial institution in Australia offers online banking services.
-Given the wide range of options, you can shortlist your options by using Mozo’s bank accounts comparison table and then choose one that suits you best.
-Once you know which bank account you want to go with, press the ‘Go to site’ button on the comparison table to reach the bank’s website directly and then make an application.
+Shortlist your options by using Mozo’s bank accounts comparison table and then choose one that suits you best.